m-lab/package/slicebase/README.md

 * `slicebase/bin/slice-restart`

    Simulates a restart.
-Except slice-restart applies only to the calling slice.
+Slice-restart applies only to the calling slice.
    All slice processes are killed (including active SSH connections) and the slice is started again.
 System services are restarted via initscripts.